 Listening to your body and taking breaks when necessary can prevent minor injuries from escalating into serious ones.

-• Seek Medical Attention: Consult a healthcare professional if pain persists, ensuring proper diagnosis and treatment to prevent long-term damage.
+- Seek Medical Attention: If pain persists, consult a healthcare professional to ensure proper diagnosis and treatment to prevent long-term damage.

 13. Remove Jewelry and Piercings